jaideep2403/My_Devops_notes/DevOps_SRE_ques.md

 - how to secure cloud resources.
 - steps, strategies to automate manual workloads, to make it scalable and secure.
 - difference between SLA, SLI , SLO.
+- how did you setup grafana and prrometheus.